How your resume is screened

 - Avoid using titles such as "Project for [module code]".
 Sorry, the recruiter has no idea what class is represented by the module code.
 Ideally, you want the project section to demonstrate your personality and skills, and be the talking point during the interview

-10. Online profile/other interests
+10. Include your online profile/other interests

 Here's the news - Recruiters do search for your name!
 Definitely pre-empt that by Googling/Facebook-ing/searching yourself on all forms of social media to see what turns up.
 Make sure your privacy settings are restricted so your online profile shows only the image you are trying to project.

 If you have some space on your resume, it is good to list additional interests outside of coding.
 Eg. skiing, water sports, soccer, etc etc. Gives the interviewer something to talk to you about.
 It also shows that you are a well-rounded individual/cool person to hang out with.

 11. Bonus: Country-specific customization